-Good Bukit beaches for swimming, maybe sharing with surfing
+Good Bukit beaches for swimming, sometimes adjacent to surfing spots

 Geger public beach, on Bukit’s east coast is book-ended by two small beach resorts, coated with brilliant soft white sand, embraced by turquoise waters and a protective reef and backed by a nice collection of low-rise wooden bars and restaurants next to a superb public beach.

 Balangan public beach and ‘village’ with useful establishments at the far end.
 Bukit peninsula, Bali, Indonesia.
 The day I was there the surf was huge.

 About half of Jimbaran beach, with the Intercontinental Hotel on the left and a fetching pink fishing boat just arrived.
 Jimbaran is a massive, quite featureless beach with very little surf and shallow muddy-coloured water so not brilliant for swimming or surfing, but it is home to a few good upscale hotels where the pool will do the job instead.